This post may include affiliate links; for details, see our disclosure policy.

 Got a jar of turmeric but not sure how to use it up?
-Here are our top turmeric recipes, from curry to mac and cheese to bright yellow turmeric rice.
+Unleash the power of this golden spice with our top turmeric recipes!
+There are so many ways to use this versatile ingredient in rice dishes, soups, and more.

-Turmeric is one of the hottest new spices: you’ll see it in everything from trendy golden milk to traditional Indian curry recipes.
-Turmeric has a warm flavor and adds a beautiful bright yellow color to dishes.
-There are lots of claimed health benefits of turmeric, which is mostly why its become so popular.
-But regardless of the health claims, turmeric adds a unique flavor and color to dishes that we absolutely love.
+There are lots of claimed health benefits of turmeric, which is partly why its become so popular in the US lately.
+But we love it most because of its flavor and color.
 If you have a jar of turmeric and are looking for recipes to use it up, here’s a collection of our top turmeric recipes!

 What is turmeric?